-What are your skills, hobbies, and interests.
-While it may just take a little perseverance and hard work to find the right side hustle, it could wind up being one of the fastest ways to pay off those student loans.
+What are your skills, hobbies, and interests?
+While it may take perseverance to find the right side hustle, it could wind up being one of the fastest ways to pay off student loans.

 4. Getting Help Paying Off Your Loan

-5. Rolling Out a Debt Snowball
+5. Rolling Out the Debt Snowball Method

-First, take a look at your loans, disregarding the interest rates, looking at the balances instead.
-While you should be making the minimum monthly payment on all your loans, the debt snowball method has you focusing any additional money on paying off the loan with the smallest balance first.
+First, take a look at your loans, disregarding the interest rates, focusing on the balances instead.
+While you should be making at least the minimum monthly payment on all your loans, the debt snowball method has you put any additional money toward the loan with the smallest balance first.

 Once that loan is paid off, you’d use the money you were paying on the old loan payment amount and roll it to the next smallest debt.
 The idea is to continue using this method until all of your loans are paid off.
 Each time you pay off a loan, it feels like a win that helps you see the progress you’re making.

-6. Refinancing Your Loans
+6. Refinancing or Consolidating Loans

-Refinancing your student loans allows you to take out a new loan with a private lender, essentially paying off your existing loans.
-This new loan has a new interest rate, term, and monthly payment.
+Refinancing your student loans with a private lender means taking out a new loan that pays off your existing loans and has a new interest rate, term, and monthly payment.